monix/monix-connect/README.md

 Learn more on how to get started in the [documentation page](https://monix.github.io/monix-connect/).

 Please, drop a ⭐ to support this project if you found it interesting!
+Reach us out on [gitter](https://gitter.im/monix/monix-connect) or submit an [issue](https://github.com/monix/monix-connect/issues/new) if you see room for improvement.

-### Connectors
+## Connectors

 The below list comprehends the current set of available connectors:
 1. [Apache Parquet](https://connect.monix.io/docs/parquet)